Northampton: Civic history

 No successor parish was formed so the former county borough became unparished.

 The new district was granted modern borough status in 1974.
 From 1974 until 2021, the town had a two-tier structure of local government: the non-metropolitan district of Northampton was administered by both Northampton Borough Council and Northamptonshire County Council.

 Propositions for the borough to become a unitary authority failed during the 1990s local government reform and again, in 2011, when the motion was voted down by the council.
 However, in 2016, the borough council and all seven Northamptonshire MPs called for the existing eight Northamptonshire councils be scrapped for new unitary authorities.

 In March 2018, following suspension of the County Council arising from its becoming insolvent, due to financial and cultural mismanagement by the cabinet and officers, the then Secretary of State for Local Government, Sajid Javid, sent commissioner Max Caller into the council.
 He recommended that the county council and all district and borough councils in the county be abolished; these would be replaced by two unitary authorities: one covering the west and one the north of the county.
 These proposals were approved in April 2019.
 It meant that the districts of Daventry, Northampton and South Northamptonshire were merged to form a new unitary authority called West Northamptonshire, whilst the second unitary authority North Northamptonshire consists of Corby, East Northamptonshire, Kettering and Wellingborough districts.
 These new authorities came into being on 1 April 2021.
 Elections for the new authorities were due to be held on 7 May 2020, but these were delayed due to the COVID-19 pandemic, and took place in May 2021.

 A year prior to these changes, three new civil parishes were created in Northampton's urban area: a large parish covering the majority of the Northampton urban area was created, allowing Northampton to have a Town (parish) Council.
 Northampton Town Council is the largest parish level authority in England.
-In addition, two smaller parishes were created for the suburbs of Far Cotton & Delapre and Kingsthorpe.
+In addition, two smaller parishes were created for the suburbs of Far Cotton and Delapre and Kingsthorpe.